EliteMasterEric/Coroner/MODDING.md

 # Modding Support

-As of v2.1.0, Coroner has an API which allows other mods and their developers (such as [CoronerMimics](https://thunderstore.io/c/lethal-company/p/EliteMasterEric/CoronerMimics/)) to access, create, and assign a player's cause of death.
+As of v2.1.0, Coroner provides an API which allows other mods and their developers (such as [CoronerMimics](https://thunderstore.io/c/lethal-company/p/EliteMasterEric/CoronerMimics/)) to access, create, and assign a player's cause of death.
 Players are also able to create or edit their own custom death messages via a mod, which can be shared to others by including it in a modpack (such as on [Thunderstore](https://thunderstore.io/c/lethal-company/?section=modpacks)), or by distributing the mod directly.

 ## Adding or Replacing Language Strings
 To begin, follow these instructions for both adding and replacing: